Chandragupta 1st: The Founder of Gupta Dynasty.

 Gupta Empire’s early years:

-Chandragupta I (r. c.
+Chandragupta I, Founder of Gupta Dynasty (r. c.
 319-330/335 CE) is recognized as the key figure who laid the groundwork for the Gupta dynasty’s golden age.
 He ascended to the prestigious title of “Maharajadhiraj” (emperor) and significantly expanded his kingdom.
 His conquests encompassed regions in eastern Uttar Pradesh, Jharkhand, and south Bihar, incorporating important cities like Saketa and Prayaga.

 Chandragupta I’s reign marked a turning point.
 He established the Gupta era (Gupta Samvat) around 319-320 CE, which became a widely used calendar system in Indian history.
 Notably, his rule saw the introduction of unique gold coins featuring both Chandragupta I and his Licchavi princess consort, Kumardevi.
 These “Kumardevi Coins” symbolized their political alliance, which not only strengthened his position but also extended Gupta influence into north Bihar, encompassing areas within modern-day Nepal.
 This strategic marriage further solidified the dynasty’s foundation.